 Instructor of Voice, Interlochen Arts Academy

 Director of Vocal Music (Opera Scenes), Interlochen Arts Camp

 M.M., Performance and Literature, Eastman School of Music; B.A., Music Education, Michigan State University.

-Instructor of Voice/Opera Workshop, Interlochen Arts Academy
+Instructor of Voice and Opera Workshop, Interlochen Arts Academy